 Ultimately, Nikki’s belief that access to health care is a basic human right brought her to the Foundation in 2020.
 As a senior manager in the Technology and Facilities Services department, she improves the tools and systems staff use to carry out our mission.
 Nikki’s favorite aspect of the job is connecting with people by approaching a problem together and establishing common understanding.

 In 2003, Nikki came to visit a friend in Colorado from her home state of Georgia – and never left.
-Though now in Westminster, she lived in the mountains for several years and still enjoys scouting trials for wildlife at nearby parks like Standley Lake.
+Though now in Westminster with her husband, three dogs, some birds and cat, she lived in the foothills for several years and still enjoys scouting trials for wildlife at nearby parks like Standley Lake.
 Nikki also loves visiting fall farmers’ markets, watching campy horror movies and listening to true crime podcasts.
 Nikki takes every day as it comes and tries to use each one to form healthy habits.